G12345J/Unemployment-and-Automation-Project/README.md

 ![Unemployment Rates 2](https://user-images.githubusercontent.com/95776460/210268559-5841f481-2dea-4653-8a3e-8805893cb1c2.png)

 The gray areas shown on the chart are the time periods in which the United States was experiencing an economic recession which explains the sudden rise in unemployment rates.
 However, the unemployment spike between October 2018 and October 2020 is due to the coronavirus pandemic.
 Another observation that is evident is the noticeable decline in the unemployment between recessions.
 It may be easy to jump to conclusions and immediately claim that automation is the reason why the unemployment rate is faling, but there are more variables that must be accounted for.
+The graph I will show next will focus on the last ten years as I believe this is when automation built prevalence in the 21st century economy

 ![Unemployment Rates 3](https://user-images.githubusercontent.com/95776460/210424332-0d0242bf-4d46-495c-bc50-f77d2a6be50b.png)

+As we can see, there is a clear decline in the unemployment rate in the United States over the last ten years.
+I've included the linear regression line to indicate the expected unemployment rate based on the overall trend pattern.
+From February 2013 onwards, the actual unemployment level is lower than the expected level which is